noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.2.5.

 An image of modeled sea surface current directions used to predict oil movement from May 20 to May 25, immediately following the Refugio Oil Spill (2015).
-Source: [SCCOOS](http://sccoos.org/); Figure: B. Emery and [L. Washburn/UCSB](https://msi.ucsb.edu/people/faculty/libe-washburn)
+Source: [SCCOOS](http://sccoos.org/); Figure credit: B. Emery and [L. Washburn/UCSB](https://msi.ucsb.edu/people/faculty/libe-washburn).

 ### Details